dariushoule/SF-Movie-Maps/readme.md

 - Initial data needed to load pins and populate the sidebar is precached to the browser's localStorage.
 	- This allows for fast loads after the initial visit.
-	- This reduces the load on an API server as the most expensive query needed to service a client won't be called every visit.
+	- This means the most expensive query needed to service a client won't be called every visit.
 		- The localStorage cache is busted when the ```last-modified``` endpoint value changes.
 - A subset of additional tests are available for testing on small form factor devices.
 Simply load the test on a small device or sized down browser.